In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 "This agreement ensures that the progress we've made will continue," Pruitt said at the time.

-Ed Fite, who ran the Oklahoma Scenic Rivers Commission for more than three decades and still oversees the waterways for a state agency, said the agreement avoided possible litigation by industry or the State of Arkansas.
+Ed Fite, who ran the Oklahoma Scenic Rivers Commission for more than three decades and still oversees the waterways for a state agency, said the agreement avoided possible litigation by industry or the state of Arkansas.

-In a column for the Tulsa World, Fite called the agreement, "a practical and economical approach that will yield enormous environmental benefits."
+In a column for the Tulsa World, Fite called the agreement "a practical and economical approach that will yield enormous environmental benefits."

 But environmentalists say the agreement was bad for the Illinois River.